-E-5-6.
+D-5-6.
 USACE Bridge Safety Program.

 Bridges are vital to the nation's highway and transportation systems, especially high-level highway bridges over waterways and canals.
 Bridges are also mission critical for flood risk management projects as well as for public access in our recreation and environmental stewardship lands.

 a.
 Bridge Operational Condition and Risk.
 The U.S. Army Corps of Engineers, through Asset Management, has been developing condition and risk assessment methodologies to provide the appropriate level of accuracy and rigor to support risk informed investment decisions during the budget development process.
 A universal assessment methodology is guided through the development of Operational Condition Assessments (OCA) and Operational Risk Assessments (ORA) for various business lines and bridges.
 Results from the OCA/ORA assessments include inventory and condition information as well as condition classification values (A, B, C, D or F), consequence category values (I, II, III, IV or V), relative risk values (1-25), and a relative risk matrix index (1-5).
 These values will be used to identify and prioritize activities and budget packages across all business line.
-CEBIS will be implemented in developing the FY20 budget by each business line with Specific Work Activity bridge requirements.
+CEBIS will be used in developing the budget by each business line with Specific Work Activity bridge requirements.
 For all business lines using a risk informed methodology for prioritization of requirements, the relative risk matrix will be used as determined by the guidelines and process in Corps of Engineers Bridge Information Systems (CEBIS) and QMS (see below).
-The relative risk values are determined using the process outlined in Section Error!
-Reference source not found. and Error!
-Reference source not found...
-These values can be directly converted to a relative risk matrix index of 1-5 that will correlate to a Bridge Safety Action Classification (BSAC) level of (I-V) as seen in Error!
+The relative risk values are determined using the process outlined in Section c. and Error!
 Reference source not found..
+These values can be directly converted to a relative risk matrix index of 1-5 that will correlate to a Bridge Safety Action Classification (BSAC) level of (I-V) as seen in Table D-5-1.
 This is for consistency with other on-going safety program risk assessments, such as the Dam Safety Action Classification (DSAC), codes of (1-5) which are used to prioritize program activities or corrective action for deficiencies.
-In Error!
-Reference source not found.. a value of 1 is the most critical need and 5 is a non-critical need.
+In Table D-5-1, a value of 1 is the most critical need and 5 is a non-critical need.

 (1) The guidelines document for the Bridge OCA/ORA Process will be functionally programmed into CEBIS for use by inspection Team Leaders as well as the full documentation provided in the CEBIS Bridge Reference Library (BRL) in the "Criteria/Guidance" folder.
-CEBIS is accessed at: https://cebis.usace.army.mil/CEBIS/cebis_2pub.pub_utl.main and requires ACE-IT permission in UPASS.
+CEBIS is accessed at:-https://cebis.usace.army.mil